Pratheeksha-Shetty/Agent-Merge-Script/README.md

 # agentMigration
-Agents who have old Traditional Dashboard login and need to access a Custom Console page that use an employee-login IDP.
+Agents who have Traditional Dashboard login and need to access the Custom Console page have to be migrated, because console does not support Merging Traditional and Social logins.

+Pre-Requisites:
+1. Cluster or app owner credentials for the metadata app both Global and China.
+2. apid-cli tool for making API calls to manage clients and settings.